JosephTheMoUSE/MoUSE-GUI/README.md

 ### Step 2: Install Python and Poetry

-Ensure you have Python 3.11 (or newer) and the compatible version of Poetry installed on your computer.
+Ensure you have Python 3.11 (or newer):
 ```bash
    python3 --version
 ```